You want smart political talk without the meltdowns?

 And that the Obama Justice Department, you know, it appears the Logan Act became the paramount concern among these officials.

-To me, it sounds like a rationalization for what was really going on, which we now know was likely the phony Christopher Steele Hillary funded Hillary controlled DNC funded dossier with salacious materials, which then of course from there leads to unmasking and leaking of raw intelligence, which is in of itself a crime.
+To me, it sounds like a rationalization, but what was really going on, which we now know, was likely the phony Christopher Steele, Hillary-funded, Hillary-controlled DNC-funded dossier with salacious materials, which then, of course, from there leads to unmasking and leaking of raw intelligence, which is of itself a crime.

 And this is where Flynn either didn't remember properly or lied.

-He said in this uh in this thing last week that he lied.
+He said in this thing last week that he lied.

-And by the way, Democrats now they they went out and they were all talking about the Logan Act in the summer of 2016, Logan Act, Logan Act, Logan Act, because a lot of things were happening that none of us know about.
+And by the way, Democrats, now they went out and they were all talking about the Logan Act in the summer of 2016, Logan Act, Logan Act, Logan Act, because a lot of things were happening that none of us know about.

-And then it remember during the Comey hearings that he was asked specifically if an American citizen conducted meetings with a Russian individual who's been sanctioned by the U.S. about potential weakening of U.S. sanctions policy.
+And then remember during the Comey hearings that he was asked specifically if an American citizen conducted meetings with a Russian individual who has been sanctioned by the U.S. about potential weakening of U.S. sanctions policy.

 Is that a violation of the Logan Act?